faraz9993/All_EIC_DevOps_Training/Day_20_Task.md

 # Day 20:
 ### In this task, I have
-### > Configured a dynamic inventory plugin to manage a growing number of web servers dynamically.
+### > Configured a dynamic inventory plugin named 'amazon.aws.aws_ec2' to manage a growing number of web servers dynamically.
-### > Ansible performance by adjusting settings such as parallel execution (forks), optimizing playbook tasks, and reducing playbook run time.
+### > Improved ansible performance by adjusting settings such as parallel execution usingforks, optimizing playbook tasks and reducing playbook run time using 'async'.
 ### > Included setting up verbose output.
-### > Used advanced Ansible modules such as docker_container to manage containerized applications.
+### > Used advanced Ansible modules such as docker_container and aws_ec2 to manage containerized applications and the web server.
 ### > Used asynchronous for 600 in install nginx task.

 ### Below is my tree structure, I have used for this task: